 You can repeat this process every few months to maximize your growth.

-With a better website experience, you can engage your store visitors better, build trust, and increase checkout rates.
+With a better on-site experience, you can engage your store visitors better, build trust, and increase checkout rates.
 When done right, your e-commerce site experience can increase your revenue.
-We hope this list helps you find opportunities to improve your e-commerce store and set up a delightful experience on your website.
+We hope this list helps you find opportunities to improve your e-commerce store and set up a delightful on-site experience.

 Not sure where to start in improving your on-site experience?
 We recommend running a free audit of your site to identify areas of improvement.
 An audit can help you plan and prioritize the first steps you need to take to optimize your e-commerce website.
 Get a free audit now!